dschonholtz/ValueInvestorsClub/README.md

 It is interesting to see long positions get de-listed significantly more often than shorts.
 Presumably, this is because the long companies are attractive companies to acquire and the acquisition rate + going private rate is substantially higher than the number of companies going bankrupt.
 Therefore, these attractive companies get bought up and disappear at a higher rate than the companies which are recommended to be shorted by value investor club investors.

-There are extreme outliers that skew various average returns, but generally, medians seem representative of the various distributions.
+There are extreme outliers that skew various average returns, but generally, medians seem representative of the various distributions fairly well.

  Below are a few examples:

 ![Five year performance distribution, non-annualized](https://github.com/dschonholtz/ValueInvestorsClub/blob/main/pics/FiveYearLongPerf.png?raw=true)

-The above is the non-annualized total 5 year change in stock price for all of the companies that have data for it.
+The above is the non-annualized total 5 year change in stock price for all of the companies that have data for them.
 Note the few outliers far out on the right tail.

 ![Five year short performance graph](https://github.com/dschonholtz/ValueInvestorsClub/blob/main/pics/FiveYearShortPerf.png?raw=true)

 The above is the non-annualized percentage change in stock price for short positions.
 This is not profit!
 As short positions want values less than one.
 We'll look at percentage gain later.
-We know a decent number of these companies would have gone under so and have been de-listed so this number will be artificially high.
-You also can see a stock that really hurt our average that had 2500% gains.
+We know a decent number of these companies would have gone under and have been de-listed so this number will be artificially high.
+You also can see a stock really hurt our average that had 2500% gains.

 ![Six Month Long Contest Winner Performance](https://github.com/dschonholtz/ValueInvestorsClub/blob/main/pics/SixMonthLongContestPerf.png?raw=true)